Sharmiajith/Loola-TV-Live-Streaming-Backend-Platform/README.md

 ## 📌 Project Overview

 Loola TV is a Python-based backend project for managing a live streaming platform.
-The project uses **Flask** to build REST APIs and **MySQL** to store and manage live stream information.
+The project uses **Flask** to build REST APIs, **MySQL** to store and manage live stream information, **WebSocket** for real-time communication, and **FFmpeg** for video and audio stream processing.

 The backend follows a structured **Route → Controller → Model → Database** architecture, making the application easier to maintain and extend.